Elephant Building (Bangkok)

 A new high rise is going up in Miami’s design district, and its a lean, green, eco machine.
 A collaboration between Chad Oppenheim architecture + design, energy consultant Buro Happold, and structural engineer Ysreal Seinuk, the $40 million, 25-story, “COR” building will incorporate mixed-use residential and commercial space, integrating green technologies including wind turbines, photovoltaic panels, and solar hot water generation.
 The building’s exoskeleton is a hyper-efficient structure that provides thermal mass for insulation, shade for residents, and architectural elements such as terraces and armatures that support turbines.

 With the aim to attract creative and design-oriented businesses and professionals, the interior of COR features sleek commercial and comfortable residential spaces ranging from $400,000 to $2 million.
 Each residential unit will include Energy Star appliances, recycled glass tile flooring, and bamboo-lined hallways.
 In total, COR will play host to 113 residential units, 20,100 square feet of office space, and 5,400 square feet of retail space (which already includes a café and furniture store).

 5 Weirdest and Uniquely Shaped Buildings

-We also give some image about 5 Weirdest and Uniquely Shaped Buildings hope you like this, we got this images from arround the web using this related keywords 5 weirdest websites, 5 weirdest sounds, 5 weirdest places to find herobrine, 5 weirdest video games, 5 weirdest allergies, 5 weirdest jobs, 5 weirdest creatures ever found, 5 weirdest sports, 5 weirdest fanfiction, 5 weirdest youtube videos, 5 Weirdest and Uniquely Shaped Buildings .
+We also give some image about 5 Weirdest and Uniquely Shaped Buildings hope you like this, we got this images from arround the web using this related keywords 5 weirdest websites, 5 weirdest places to find herobrine, 5 weirdest sounds, 5 weirdest allergies, 5 weirdest creatures ever found, 5 weirdest sports, 5 weirdest phobias, 5 weirdest youtube videos, 5 weirdest sixth senses, 5 weirdest addictions of the world, 5 Weirdest and Uniquely Shaped Buildings .